manuelvio/PETSCII-Boy-3000/README.md

 Turns out that there aren't many other Commodore 64 compatible languages out there with native floating point support, except for https://github.com/tebe6502/Mad-Pascal.

+NOTE: there's a new version of this project, rewritten from scratch in C (Oscar64), [here](https://github.com/manuelvio/PETSCII-Boy-3000-Mark-II).

 ## Training data

 The dataset used for training is a compressed version of the one available at https://archive.ics.uci.edu/dataset/178/semeion+handwritten+digit.
 The original file structure contained 1593 rows of 256 + 10 values: each row represented a handwritten digit in a 16x16 pixel matrix, where every pixel could be either on or off.
 In the dataset the two states were written as a 1.0 or a 0.0 respectively.